 This post contains affiliate links.
 All opinions are 100% my own.
 Please read disclosure here.

-Nursing tank top: During the first month of babies life your baby is eating every 2-3 hours.
+Nursing tank top: During the first month of babies life they are eating every 2-3 hours.
+Get comfortable!
 Until I went back to work or even after on the weekends I loved wearing these nursing tank tops.
 I even slept in them.
-Very convient and made life easier in the comfort of my home.
-Built in nursing bra and worn as a tank top.
+Very convenient and made life easier in the comfort of my home.
+You can’t beat a built-in nursing bra that you can wear as a tank top.

 2. Bottles: I took a gamble, and went with Playtex BPA Free Premium Nurser Bottles with Drop In Liners You put your breastmilk or formula in the liner, and when your baby is done feeding you just throw away the liner.
 This is super helpful and a time-saver.
 All you need to spend time cleaning is really the nipples.
 The bottles themselves, you wash as needed.
 Also, I followed the rule of not giving a bottle or pacifier until week 4 to avoid nipple confusion.
 I think this helped her not to have any issues with the bottle system I wanted to use.